tg-rs/carapax/GUIDE.md

 Direct is used when you need to limit all updates.
 Keyed - when you need to limit updates per chat and/or user.

-When limit is reached you can [discard](https://tg-rs.github.io/carapax/carapax/ratelimit/struct.MethodDiscard.html) new updates or [wait](https://tg-rs.github.io/carapax/carapax/ratelimit/struct.MethodWait.html) when next limiter will allow to pass an update
+When limit is reached you can either [discard](https://tg-rs.github.io/carapax/carapax/ratelimit/struct.MethodDiscard.html) the updates, or [wait](https://tg-rs.github.io/carapax/carapax/ratelimit/struct.MethodWait.html) when next limiter will allow to pass an update

 Every type of predicate can be used [with](https://tg-rs.github.io/carapax/carapax/ratelimit/struct.Jitter.html) or